moise-mulungu/mixed-react-projects/src/features/real-time-chat/real-time-chat-blog.md

 MM: here is the link with the AI support that i read and helped to create this blog: https://medium.com/quark-works/tips-on-how-to-write-your-first-successful-technical-blog-4cb65e5b4ce4
 DM: anything after the "#" in a URL is not needed(cool)

+DM: review:
+* I don't think you need to put all those phrases in `` but maybe it looks good in the browser.
+What do you mean to indicate by putting a phrase in ``?
+* this looks pretty good. i'll review it more in detail later after you complete the database schema below

 # Real-Time Chat Application with React and Firebase

 ## Introduction